 DWP stats show 2.5 million people are now claiming Universal Credit.
 The rollout continues, adding 100-130,000 new awards each month.
 The Managed Migration pilot in Harrogate, which started last July has been a complte washout, having only processed 13 claims to date.
 However, DWP’s hierarchy still plans to commence full blown Managed Migration (MM) and the transfer of a further 5 million clims to Universal Credit from November 2020.

-Housing, Income Management, & Welfare Rights staff are beginning to appreciate, Universal Credit is very different to the Housing Benefit /LHA schemes.
-In some cases, it is more generous, but, mostly, it’s very much more complex, punitive and problematic.
-This, is already leading to hikes in RSL rent arrears of between 2 to 6 times previous levels, despite early intervention and robust rent arrears management techniques.
-In contrast, some associations have been able to limit their losses to 10-20%.
+Housing, Income Management, & Welfare Rights staff have already been assisting tenants meet the many challenges posed by Universal Credit and recognise the new scheme is very different to the legacy claims e.g. Income Support, ESA, Housing Benefit schemes it replaces.
+Whilst in some cases it can be more generous, mostly, it’s very more complex, punitive and problematic, partly because DWP’s administration is at arms-length, often remote and ambivalent.
+This already, has led, in some cases, to hikes in RSL rent arrears of between 2 to 6 times previous levels, despite those organisations invoking early intervention and robust rent arrears management techniques.
+In contrast, some associations have managed to limit their losses to 10-20%.

-The undernoted Universal Credit course has been specifically tailored for Social Landlord staff.
-It is designed to examine how the new benefit will operate; and the likely effect this will have on your tenants, your organisation’s collection arrangements, rental income and rent arrears management.
-It can be delivered in-house for just you and/or in collaboration with your neighbouring councils/associations.
+The under-noted course has been specifically tailored for Social Landlord staff.
+It’s designed to examine how Managed Migration, over the next 3 years, will increase the numbers of tenants transitioning to Universal Credit by 3 to 4 times and the likely effect this will have on your tenants, your organisation’s collection arrangements, rental income and rent arrears management.
+It can be delivered in-house just for you and/or in collaboration with your neighbouring councils/associations.

 - What’s a Migration Notice and how does it affect both legacy and UC claims;